The Sentiero del Ponale (Ponale Path) is located along the shores and inland from Lake Garda, where a multitude of other routes wind their way.

-On a beautiful weekend in September we walked along the Ponale Path, one of the most beautiful in Europe.
+On a beautiful weekend in September, we walked the Ponale trail, one of the most beautiful in Europe.

-This path built in the second half of the nineteenth century starts from Riva del Garda and arrives at Lake Ledro, at that time the only road connecting the two areas.
+This path built in the second half of the 19th century starts from Riva del Garda and arrives at Lake Ledro, at that time the only road connecting the two areas.

-It is about 13 km and 665 meters of altitude difference to enjoy calmly admiring the wonderful panorama, without any hurry to arrive.
+It is about 13 km and 665 metres of altitude difference to be enjoyed calmly while admiring the wonderful panorama, in no hurry to arrive.

-I suggest you stay overnight in Riva del Garda, a pleasant town full of people, bars, restaurants and, just to stretch your legs for the walk that awaits you the next day, why not take a few kilometres along the beautiful promenade that runs along the lake waiting for dinner time?
+I recommend staying overnight in Riva del Garda, a pleasant town, full of people, bars, restaurants, and, just to stretch your legs in view of the walk the next day, why not take a few kilometres along the beautiful promenade along the lake while waiting for dinner time?

-The next morning, from the centre of the village, finding the entrance to the path is very easy.
+The next morning, from the village centre, finding the entrance to the trail is easy.

-For 2 km the path, cut into the rock face that rises high and majestic, slowly climbs up above the lake.
+For 2 km, the path, cut into the rock face that towers high and majestic, climbs slowly over the lake.

 We gently leave Riva del Garda behind us and continue to climb.

-Along the path we find tunnels dug into the living rock, breathtaking viewpoints and old shelters built by the military during the war.
+Along the trail we find tunnels carved into the living rock, breathtaking viewpoints and old shelters built by the military during the war.

-At the end of the climb the path turns right, we have to leave the sparkling waters of the lake below us to enter the Ledro valley.
+At the end of the climb, the path turns right, we must leave the sparkling waters of the lake below us and enter the Ledro valley.

-Here nature changes, we find ourselves immediately wrapped in the green of the trees of a luxuriant forest, we meet streams that descend fast and everything is enveloped by the scent of earth and grass.
+Here nature changes, we are immediately enveloped in the green trees of a lush forest, we encounter fast-flowing streams and everything is enveloped in the scent of earth and grass.

-We cross vineyards, cultivated fields until we reach first the small village of Biascesa di Ledro and then Molina.
+We pass through vineyards, cultivated fields until we first reach the small village of Biascesa di Ledro and then Molina.

-We walk a few more kilometres and we are in sight of the Pile Dwellings Museum which displays the archaeological finds of the prehistoric settlement.
+We travel a few more kilometres and we are in sight of the Palafitte Museum, which exhibits archaeological finds from the prehistoric settlement.

 And then there are the green, beautiful waters of Lake Ledro.

-If you want you can circumnavigate the lake, for those who still want to walk.
-We prefer to take out the swimming costumes we have in our backpacks and freshen up with a nice swim.
+If desired, it is possible to circumnavigate the lake, for those who still feel like walking.
+We prefer to take out the beachwear we have in our backpacks and cool off with a nice bath.

-And to return to Riva del Garda?, you may ask.
-There are comfortable buses, or your legs!
+And to get back to Riva del Garda?, you may ask.
+There are comfortable buses, or your own legs!